Ford recalls more than 770,000 Explorer vehicles

-Ford Motor is recalling about 774,696 Ford Explorers because of potential fractures in the rear suspension,
+Ford Motor is recalling about 774,696 Ford Explorers because of potential fractures in the rear suspension.

 A seized cross-axis ball joint may cause a fractured rear suspension toe link.